Sakura Samurai (group)

 Sakura Samurai was a white hat hacking and security research group that was founded in 2020.
 The group is responsible for multiple vulnerability disclosures involving governmental groups and various corporations.

 History

 Sakura Samurai was founded in 2020 by John Jackson, also known as "Mr. Hacking".
-Active members of the group include Jackson, Robert "rej_ex" Willis, Jackson "Kanshi" Henry, Kelly Kaoudis, and Higinio "w0rmer" Ochoa.
-Ali "ShÄde" Diamond, Aubrey "Kirtaner" Cottle, Sick.Codes, and Arctic are all former members of the group.
+Notable former members include Jackson, Robert "rej_ex" Willis, Higinio "w0rmer" Ochoa, and Aubrey "Kirtaner" Cottle.

-In October 2022, Sakura Samurai announced on their Twitter page that they are now inactive due to “various other commitments” the members have individually.
+In October 2022, Sakura Samurai announced on their Twitter page that they are now inactive due to "various other commitments" the members have individually.